-Certain partnerships with more than 100 partners are required to file Form 1065, Schedules K-1, and related forms and schedules electronically (e-file).
+Certain partnerships with more than 100 partners are required to file Form 1065, Schedules K-1, and related forms and schedules electronically.
 Other partnerships generally have the option to file electronically.
-For details about IRS e-file, see the Form 1065 instructions.
+For details about electronic filing, see the Instructions for Form 1065.

 Certain partnerships that do not actively conduct a business can choose to be completely or partially excluded from being treated as partnerships for federal income tax purposes.
 All the partners must agree to make the choice, and the partners must be able to figure their own taxable income without figuring the partnership's income.
 However, the partners are not exempt from the rule that limits a partner's distributive share of partnership loss to the adjusted basis of the partner's partnership interest.
 Nor are they exempt from the requirement of a business purpose for adopting a tax year for the partnership that differs from its required tax year.

 Every partnership that engages in a trade or business or has gross income must file an information return on Form 1065 showing its income, deductions, and other required information.
 The partnership return must show the names and addresses of each partner and each partner's distributive share of taxable income.
-The return must be signed by a general partner.
-If a limited liability company is treated as a partnership, it must file Form 1065 and one of its members must sign the return.
+The return must be signed by a partner.
+If an LLC is treated as a partnership, it must file Form 1065 and one of its members must sign the return.